-Recursive will contribute with the knowledge needed to reduce energy consumption and CO2 emission pr tonne of alloy from production of Si, Si- and Mn-alloys.
+Recursive will contribute with knowledge needed to reduced energy consumption and CO2 emission pr ton of alloy from production of Si, Si- and Mn-alloys.

-The main objective in Recursive is to increase the yield of valuable elements and to minimise consumption of energy and carbon by reactions that are not desired.
+The main objective in Recursive will be to increase the yield of valuable elements and to minimise consumption of energy and carbon by reactions that are not desired.